raditya1117/HoneyBadger/python-errors/article.md

     x = math.sqrt(-10)
 ValueError: math domain error
 ```
-In the above code, -10 has correct data type (int) required by the sqrt() function.
-However, it is an inappropriate value because square roots are defined for non-negative numbers and we get a ValueError exception with the message `ValueError: math domain error`.
-Hence, ValueError exception occurs everytime we use a variable with correct data type but an inappropriate value.
+In the above code, -10 has correct data type (int) required by the `sqrt()` function.
+However, it is an inappropriate value and we get a `ValueError` exception with the message `ValueError: math domain error`.

 ### IndexError

 IndexError occurs when we try to access an element at an index that doesn't exist in an iterable object like a string, list, or tuple.
-For example, if a list has six elements and we try to access the element at index 6 (the seventh element), the program runs into IndexError exception with the message `IndexError: list index out of range`, as shown below:
+For example, if a list has six elements and we try to access the element at index 6 (the seventh element), the program runs into `IndexError` exception with the message `IndexError: list index out of range`, as shown below:

 ```py
 my_list=[1,2,3,4,5,6]